DragonFoxCollective/bevy-pretty-nice-input/README.md

 ## Usage

-Add the `PrettyNiceInputPlugin` plugin to your project.
+Add the `PrettyNiceInputPlugin` plugin to your app.

 ### `input!`